mohitk21103/My-Library/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---